erotourtes/Harpooner/README.md

 > the [example](https://github.com/erotourtes/Harpooner#example) section.

 The harpooner menu is a file.
 All changes to a file are saved after **closing the IDE tab**.
-For the best experience, you should treat the harpooner menu as menu.
-After some edits save the file and close it.

 This plugin is inspired by [Harpoon](https://github.com/ThePrimeagen/harpoon)
 <!-- Plugin description end -->